jamirawan/dox/js-libraries/reaksi/freeCodeCamp/render-state-in-the-user-interface-another-way.md

 has_children: false
 has_toc: false

----
----
-id: 5a24c314108439a4d4036172
-title: Render State in the User Interface Another Way
+# Render State in the User Interface Another Way
-challengeType: 6
-forumTopicId: 301408
-dashedName: render-state-in-the-user-interface-another-way
----

-# --description--

 There is another way to access `state` in a component.
 In the `render()` method, before the `return` statement, you can write JavaScript directly.
 For example, you could declare functions, access data from `state` or `props`, perform computations on this data, and so on.
 Then, you can assign any data to variables, which you have access to in the `return` statement.